 Alaska Salmon Trolling Jobs

 The four methods most widely employed to catch Alaska salmon are trolling, drift gillnetting, set gillnetting, and purse seining.
+Set gillnetting is usually a smaller operation and rarely employs workers from the Lower 48; JobMonkey focuses on the other three methods.

 For an interview with someone who has worked on a fishing boat, click here.